kyma-incubator/ord-service/README.md

 ## Usage

-Generally the ORD Service provides read-only access to Packages, APIs and their specs for applications registered in Compass.
+Generally the ORD Service provides read-only access to Packages, APIs, Events and their specs for applications registered in Compass.
 In this sense a typical usage of the ORD Service would be to deploy a both a Director installation and ORD Service, register some applications with Packages and APIs in Compass and then discover those resources through the ORD Service.